jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-objects.md

 Encircle Language Spec's aim might be to show the *notation* of Encircle, but this chapter tries to look at the *internal* *workings* as if it were an actual program.
 In doing so, finer details of Encircle might start to show.
 Specifically, usages of the *system interface* notation might come to light.

 This hypothetical implementation supposes, that systems might be composed of *system objects*.
-System objects might be *actual* objects that systems would be running on.
+System objects might be *actual* objects that systems might be running on.

 One of the purposes of system objects could be to manage *relationships* between objects.